franciscop/happy/README.md

 Upcoming flags:

 - `--as BRANCH`: put everything into a branch before pushing to origin.
 Allows for the common pattern of creating PRs from branches to master.
-- `--watch` (maybe): keep it in watch mode and save as you go.
-If combined with `--as`, keep pushing all your changes to that branch.
-- Other?
-Please let me know in [the issues for any feature request](https://github.com/franciscop/happy/issues).

-Upcoming features in order of execution:

-- If a `"lint"` script is found in your `package.json`, run the linter specified there before saving.
-Errors will abort publishing.
-- If a `"test"` script is found in your `package.json`, run the test script before saving.
-Errors will abort publishing.
-- If a `"build"` script is found in your `package.json`, run the build scrip before saving.
-Errors will abort publishing.
 - Other?
 Please let me know in [the issues for any feature request](https://github.com/franciscop/happy/issues).